n0shake/blog/README.md

 ## License

-Gatsby and their starter project have their own licenses and most of my code is license under MIT.
+Gatsby and their starter project have their own licenses and most of my code is licensed under MIT.